-The relevant application form for Financial Assistance should be completed and returned to the Admissions Office in strict confidence by the date stated on the website, the year before entry.
+The relevant application form for Financial Assistance should be completed and returned to the Admissions Office in strict confidence by 1 November, the year before entry.
 Application forms can be found on the relevant Scholarship and Bursaries page of the website.
 For new pupils, the award of financial assistance is subject to satisfactory performance in the Entrance Examination and if, as is likely, demand exceeds the funding available, bursaries will be awarded with reference to performance in the relevant assessment.

-There are other Trusts which can sometimes give limited help.
+There are other Trusts, which can sometimes give limited help.
 The Admissions Office can give advice on applying for these.